Honors in the Major: CLAS

 Undergraduate students in the College of Liberal Arts and Sciences have the opportunity to graduate with Honors in the Major, with related honors projects ranging from research in a UI lab to a theatrical or musical performance or from a thesis on a theme, topic, or special interest of the student to the completion of a volume of poetry, for example.

 CLAS undergraduates earning Honors in the Major must maintain a minimum cumulative University of Iowa GPA of at least 3.33.
-Other requirements for earning Honors in the Major are set by the department or program offering the major, with most also requiring a minimum major GPA, honors related courses, and a special project.
+Other requirements for earning Honors in the Major are set by the department or program offering the major, with all requiring a minimum major GPA of at least 3.33 (with this GPA decided by the department or program), honors related courses, and a special project.
 Specific requirements may be found in the General Catalog under the chapter related to the major and its requirements.
 (See the Honors tab on the program of study page.)
 Most departments and programs also have these requirements on the departmental or program website; links to these websites by major are included on the contact page for the Faculty Honors in the Major Advisor.

 Students who have earned Honors in the Major will see this achievement added to the Commencement Program and announced at the graduation ceremony; the designation is also noted on the transcript and diploma.

 Honors in the Major and the University of Iowa Honors Program